List of English football first tier top scorers: Top 50 all-time top scorers

-In the Premier League era, Alan Shearer sits top, but even with his full tally of 283 goals, he is still left trailing.
-Four more “modern day” players, who have played in the Premier League make the list, Wayne Rooney, the second highest Premier League goalscorer with 208 goals for Everton and Manchester United, is 22nd.
-Liverpool legend Ian Rush is the 14th highest scorer in the history of top flight football, but his Premier League tally is only 48 goals, ranking him 130.
+In the Premier League era, Alan Shearer sits top, but even with his full tally of 283 goals, he still trails.
+Four more "modern day" players, who have played in the Premier League make the list, Wayne Rooney, the third highest Premier League goalscorer with 208 goals for Everton and Manchester United, is 22nd.
+Liverpool legend Ian Rush is the 14th highest scorer in the history of top flight football, but his Premier League tally is only 48 goals, ranking him 144th.
 Another player to lose goals is Tony Cottee, who sits in 18th place.
-His last 78 goals gives him a current PL ranking of 58.
+His last 78 goals gives him a current PL ranking of 62.
 Apart from these three, a further 20 players, who have scored 100 or more goals, have lesser totals.
-Ranked 44th, Lee Chapman scored 177 goals, the same as Frank Lampard and two more than Thierry Henry, but his last 23 goals sees him in 314th place in the Premier League.
-Peter Beardsley and Matt Le Tissier (ranked 71 and 72 respectively), both scored 161 goals, 11 more than Michael Owen who is tenth on the PL list.
-Beardsley is in 88th position with 58 goals in the Premier League while a lack of centurions, assists Le Tissier’s ranking.
-Losing 61 goals improves his overall position, ranked 33rd in the Premier League with 100 goals.
+Ranked 45th, Lee Chapman scored 177 goals, the same as Frank Lampard and two more than Thierry Henry, but his last 23 goals sees him in 365th place in the Premier League.
+Peter Beardsley and Matt Le Tissier (jointly ranked 71st), both scored 161 goals, 11 more than Michael Owen who is eleventh on the PL list.
+Beardsley is in 97th position with 58 goals in the Premier League while a lack of centurions, assists Le Tissier's ranking.
+Losing 61 goals improves his overall position, ranked 34th in the Premier League with 100 goals.

-The current top active player is Tottenham Hotspur striker Harry Kane, whose goal tally is now 204, ranking him third in the Premier League.
-Kane this season has overtaken such players as Dennis Viollet, Ray Charnley who both had 190 goals, Peter Harris, who scored 192 goals for Portsmouth, Stan Mortensen who scored 197 goals for Blackpool, George Elliott who scored 198 goals for Middlesbrough and the three players mentioned above who all scored 199 goals.
-Kane, currently ranked 24th, is only the 28th player in 135 years of league football to join the elite 200 club.
+The most recent active player in the Top 50 is Mohamed Salah, his goal against Leicester City on Boxing day, 2024, was his 173rd, moving the Egyptian winger inside the top 50.
+Recently, former Tottenham Hotspur striker Harry Kane, scored 30 goals in his last season in England to move above players such as Dennis Viollet, Ray Charnley who both had 190 goals, Peter Harris, who scored 192 goals for Portsmouth, Stan Mortensen who scored 197 goals for Blackpool, George Elliott who scored 198 goals for Middlesbrough and the three players mentioned above who all scored 199 goals.
+Kane, ranked 19th, became only the 28th player in 136 years of league football to join the elite 200 club, who, in the summer of 2023, signed for German club Bayern Munich.